adrienharnay/website/pages/about/about.md

+---
+title: 'About me'
+excerpt: 'Hey traveller!
+My name is Adrien, and this website is where I share my thoughts and progress throughout my journey as a developer.'
+---

 Hey traveller!

 My name is Adrien, and this website is where I share my thoughts and progress throughout my journey as a developer.